 However, small businesses and startups often lack available funds, and this prevents them from attracting the most experienced marketing minds to their companies.

 In addition to funding issues, some businesses find they don’t need the full-time assistance of a dedicated, on-site CMO.
 These companies may be just starting out or have a steady source of revenue that they are seeking to scale slowly.
-Let’s break down when to hire a fractional CMO and when a full-time CMO is an optimal choice.
+Let’s break down when to hire a fractional CMO versus when a full-time CMO is an optimal choice.

 One of the top reasons for hiring a fractional CMO is a low budget.
 Hiring a full-time CMO won’t make financial sense if the company is newly starting out or if the company is experiencing budget concerns.

 Most executive CMOs earn well over $100,000 or $200,000 per year.
 If the idea of paying that much for someone to direct marketing activities seems daunting, you should likely hire a fractional CMO instead.
-There is no need to pay more for a full-time CMO if you can’t afford to do so.
+There is no need to pay more for a new, full-time CMO if you can’t afford to do so.

 A CMO for hire can offer significant insights and observations to expand your customer reach without going over your budget.
 You can choose a fractional CMO to join for a set number of monthly hours.
 Your savings will be significant and you’ll still gain assistance with growing the company’s market share.